Tips for Writing to Inmates

 - Those who talk about partying and carrying on a lifestyle that brought them to prison in the first place.
 Rehabilitation is hard and it must be wanted.
 People who distance themselves from any acknowledgement or responsibility with their crime are poor risks.
 They should desire a better life, not more of the same mess that got them locked up.

 - "I'm sexy!"
 She can mention it once, maybe twice, but if most or all of her ad gives you the hooker vibe, steer clear.
 It doesn't have to be talking about how "sexy" she is, either.
 She's locked up and can't deliver anything tangible in this area.
-Any overt promises of fulfilling your wildest fantasies, or anything like that, and it'll more than likely end up with her using you.
-And not in a good way.
+Any overt promises of fulfilling your wildest fantasies, or anything like that, and it'll more than likely end up with her using you through your wallet and bank account.

 - Financial Support.
 It is a given that a time may come when you will either be asked, or will on your own want to send some money to your penpal.
 However, she should not make money the primary purpose of the relationship between you two.
 Unless you want it that way.

 - "Step Inside My World".
-Her world is rationed meals, smelly bunks, and harsh life.
+Her world is rationed meals of poor quality food, smelly bunks, and harsh life.
 Do you really want to step inside that?
 She wouldn't want to, either.

 - Conviction Explanation.
 A bit of unease is expected.
 She probably won't want to reveal every detail of her criminal history.
 But not saying anything, or trying to brush it off for a future date, is suspicious.
 Also, be wary of "mistakes" as an explanation.
 If she is sincere, she should want you to know where she is coming from.